 How Negligence Is Established Following a Truck Accident

-Regardless of who is ultimately held responsible for the accident, you will need to prove this negligence to receive compensation.
+Regardless of who is ultimately held responsible for the accident, you will need to prove that the negligence of one or more parties led to the truck crash to recover compensation.
 Clearly, this can be a complicated process that requires compiling a lot of evidence.

 You might also be able to leverage the testimony of witnesses who saw the accident take place, or those who have experience working with the driver’s employer.
 If, for example, the driver claims they were overworked, having other drivers from the company back up this claim would be useful for proving negligence on the part of the employer.

 Ultimately, so much depends on the specifics of your case.
-Every accident is different, and each requires a flexible approach based on a thorough understanding of truck accident lawsuits.
+Every trucking accident is different, and each requires a flexible approach based on a thorough understanding of truck accident claims.

 Common Injuries from Truck Accidents

 For obvious reasons, truck accidents tend to be more serious than car accidents.
-After all, a fully-loaded 18-wheeler can weigh upwards of 80,000 pounds, over ten times that of a regular passenger vehicle.
+After all, a fully loaded 18-wheeler can weigh upwards of 80,000 pounds.
+This is more than ten times the weight of a regular passenger vehicle.

 - Neck and back injuries